 - In the fourth stage the child actually begins to make some letter/sound matches in his writing; for example he may write the letter “F” next to his picture of a fish.

-- In the fifth state the child will begin to use more conventional spellings of words.
+- In the fifth stage the child will begin to use more conventional spellings of words.

-If your students are struggling to choose a topic, holding a class meeting and brainstorming a topic list generated by the students can be very helpful.
-Illustrate each topic with a picture to give it meaning to the students and then post the chart on the wall in the classroom.
-Refer students to the chart whenever they are “stuck” and can’t think of a topic to write about.
-Matt Glover recently came out with a book titled Engaging Young Writers, Preschool-Grade 1 and he talks about ways to motivate and invite young children to write.
-I was fortunate enough to see Mr. Glover present at the 2008 NAEYC conference in Dallas.
-I highly recommend his new book in addition to Already Ready.
+In Matt Glover’s book titled Engaging Young Writers, Preschool-Grade 1 he talks about ways to motivate and invite young children to write.
+I was fortunate enough to see Mr. Glover present at the NAEYC conference in Dallas.
+I highly recommend his book in addition to Already Ready.
 Already Ready addresses the process and the “why” behind bookmaking, Engaging Young Writers addresses the HOW in depth.